 Tim practices in Robins Kaplan’s Business Litigation Group and has represented clients in a wide variety of cases, including trust and fiduciary litigation, contract and fraud claims, earn-out disputes, class action lawsuits, personal injury claims, constitutional litigation, internal investigations, and criminal proceedings.
 Tim also advises tribes across the country.

 Tim has garnered numerous recognitions for his practice.
-Chambers USA named Tim as one of two nationwide “Leading Lawyer in Native American Law: Associate to Watch” in 2021.
+Chambers USA named Tim as one of two nationwide “Leading Lawyers in Native American Law: Associates to Watch” in 2021 and 2022.
 Super Lawyers named Tim a “Rising Star” in 2019, 2020, and 2021, a distinction given to the top 2.5% of lawyers.
 The Best Lawyers in America included Tim on its “Ones to Watch” list in 2021 and 2022 for Commercial Litigation and Trusts and Estates Litigation.
 Tim has also been named a North Star Lawyer in recognition of his commitment to providing pro bono legal services.

 Regardless of the size or type of case, Tim uses the litigation process to maximize strategic advantage while staying focused on the client’s goals.
 Tim has experience at every stage of litigation, including: